Your Cart

 IN PARTNERSHIP WITH Do It Now Now & Esmee Fairbairn Foundation

-New Pathways Narratives delivered a focused 90-minute workshop dedicated to supporting professionals and busy individuals in maintaining and managing their mental, emotional, and physical well-being.
-The session placed particular emphasis on recognising the unique challenges that arise in demanding roles, and provided practical tools to address these.
+New Pathway Narratives delivered a focused 90-minute workshop supporting professionals and busy individuals in managing their mental, emotional, and physical wellbeing.

 The Words We Struggle to Speak